Basil How-To’s: How to Check Tire Tread Depth

-We all know what it’s like to drive in the winter through the snow.
-We all get the same talk from our friends, family and mechanics, the “make sure you’re car is ready for the winter” talk.
-But, as much as we hate the nagging from them, they hold a lot of truth in their words.
+We all know what it’s like to drive in the winter through the snow in Western New York.
+We all get the same talk from our friends, family, and mechanics, that “make sure your car is ready for the winter” talk.
+As much as we hate the nagging from them, there’s a lot of truth in their words.
 One thing you may never think to do is check your tire tread to see if you need new tires.
-For some people this is done by their mechanic but, you can actually check your tire tread on you own—and it’s easy!
+For some people, this is done by their mechanic, but you can actually check your car’s tire tread on your own—and it’s easy!
 Learn how to measure tire depth from Basil Family Dealerships.

 Tire Tread vs. Stopping Distance